How the Three Automated 'Abandon Emails' Can Earn 6% Of Your Store Revenue And Are essential for your email marketing strategy

 To build your email automation flows

-Setting up, analysing, designing and managing these flows looks like too much work and you’d rather let the experts handle this highly critical activity as part of your email strategy?
-Relax, we’ve got you covered!
+Setting up, analysing, designing and managing these flows looks like a lot of work.
+If you’d rather let the experts handle this highly critical activity, we’ve got you covered!
 Building complex, scalable and constantly optimised flows that convert into actual revenue is our forte at Hustler Marketing.
 Give us a call and we’ll set up your flows, and more!

-The trifecta of the “Abandoned” flows namely: Abandoned Checkout Flow, Abandoned Cart and Abandoned Browse email flows are an integral and must-have part of your marketing automation, and a key component of your email marketing strategy.
+Abandoned checkout, abandoned cart and abandoned browse email flows are essential marketing automations, and a key component of your email marketing strategy.
 They contribute an average of 6% and even as high as 20% to the overall store revenue in some cases.
 Setting up them is a one-time activity, but when done right, their rewards reflect in the bottomline month after month.

-Klaviyo makes them simple enough, but you probably need email marketing experts to help you set them up.
-Sending these emails at the right time, after the right intervals, and with the right messaging can bring all those carts and almost lost revenue back to your store’s registers, making it impossible to “abandon” the abandoned flows.
+Klaviyo makes them simple enough, but you probably need email marketing experts to set them up and keep them running optimally.
+Sending these emails at the right time, with the right messaging, can bring all those carts and (almost) lost revenue back to your store’s registers.
+In short, it’s simply impossible to “abandon” these abandonment email flows.

 Get Professional Marketing Automation Help With Hustler Marketing